TerryS94/dll-toolkit/README.md

 //call this in the appropriate provided hook such as EndScene for DX9 which is located in App/Hooks/DX9_Hooks.cpp void MainRender()
 {
-    //ensure we only ever go into the second if statement exactly one time. static bool calledInitFirstTime = false;
+    //ensure we only ever run first time init once static bool calledInitFirstTime = false;
     if (!app.HasInitializedFirstTime() && !calledInitFirstTime)
     {